Skip to content

 php artisan rconfig:clear-all

-If an update causes issues, you can roll back to your previous version.
+If an update causes problems, roll back to your previous version using the backups you took.

 Terminal window